 Six-Month Novel Writing Course with Christopher Wakling

 Our Six-Month Novel-Writing Course is designed to give aspiring novelists everything they need to make their novels fly.
 Novelist Christopher Wakling will lead weekly evening writing workshops, teaching sessions and one-to-one tutorials.
 CBC's director Anna Davis will give individual tutorials.
-Students share their work at course end with the agents from Curtis Brown and C+W. Applicants of limited financial means may be eligible to apply for The Yesterday Scholarship (see below for more details).
+Students share their work at course end with the agents from Curtis Brown and C+W. Applications for this course close at midnight on Sunday 21 January.

 Christopher Wakling, author